-Join our movement and support a Black woman, Deaf led organization by purchasing a BDSM t shirt for only $20 today!
+Join our movement and support a Black woman, Deaf led organization by purchasing a Black Deaf Students Matter t-shirt ($20).

 Sign name, “cute, smile” in ASL with a “K."

-Kei-Che has been bimodal since the age of 7.
-(Two hearing aids) In 2014, she received the hybrid cochlear implant in IA.
+In 2014, she received the hybrid cochlear implant in IA.
 During the following six months, she lost her residual bilateral hearing, resulting in total deafness in her right ear.
 Kei-Che continues to appreciate her amplification devices.
-She wears a Resound hearing aid in her left ear and hybrid cochlear in her right now.
-She advocates for total communication.
+She wears a Resound hearing aid in her left ear and hybrid cochlear in her right ear.
+As a Teacher of the Deaf in Oakland, CA, she advocates for total communication.

 March 2015 (STEPS anniversary), she hosted her first “Def Gospel Jam” at the Black Hawk YMCA with over 100 people in attendance.
 These efforts evolved to annual showcases and Summer camps.

 Knowing that one day she may lose all of her hearing, Kei-Che continues to connect with families all over the US and Jamaica by bridging the gap between Deaf and Hearing communities. #shiftingtheculture #stepsbykeiche #BlackDeafStudentsMatter